krohak/Luxo/SETUP.md

 1. Repeat all the steps in Setup Wakeword, except for Step 3 & Step 4.
 2. Instead click on the “Create Hotword” button and record your own custom wakeword
 3. Remember to change the wakeword key in `/app/config/config-dev.js` to match your custom wakeword
-4. P.S If using your own custom keyword, please follow the above steps and record for Peeqo as well so we can have a general model which needs 500 samples from different people.
+4. P.S If using your own custom keyword, please follow the above steps and record for Luxo as well so we can have a general model which needs 500 samples from different people.

 #### Vlipsy Api - For Video responses:
-1. For video responses, Peeqo uses vlipsy.com
+1. For video responses, Luxo uses vlipsy.com
 2. Vlipsy has no public api key.
 You can request one by emailing api@vlipsy.com.
-You can mention you need it for Peeqo.
+You can mention you need it for Luxo.
 3. Enter this key in `/app/config/config.js` -> `vlipsy.key`

 #### Giphy Api - For GIF responses:
-1. For gif responses, Peeqo uses giphy.com.
+1. For gif responses, Luxo uses giphy.com.
 Giphy has a public api key included in the app which is ready to use.
 2. You can get your own private api key by visiting <a href="https://developers.giphy.com/docs/" target="_blank">https://developers.giphy.com/docs/</a> and requesting for one for free

 #### Setup Weather Api:
-1. Peeqo uses openweather api for weather updates
+1. Luxo uses openweather api for weather updates
 2. You can get a free api key by going to <a href="https://openweathermap.org/api" targt="_blank">https://openweathermap.org/api</a>
 3. Enter this key `app/config/config-dev.js` -> `openweather.key`